Lezzer/liam-reilly.info/public/blog/posts/02-getting-vault-into-fargate.md

 #### IAM Policies

-Next we attach a few `aws_iam_role_policy` objects to the `IAM_ROLE` we just created.
+Next we attach a few `aws_iam_role_policy` objects to the `aws_iam_role` we just created.
 These just set up the basic things for now.
 Such as being able to access the ECR, some EC2 interfaces, the load balancer and cloudwatch.

 ```
 resource "aws_iam_role_policy" "ecr" {